oneapi-src/level-zero-spec/scripts/core/PROG.rst

 The following Peer-to-Peer functionalities are provided through the API:

-- Check for existence of interconnection between two devices/subdevices: ${x}DeviceCanAccessPeer
+- Check for remote memory access capability between two devices/subdevices: ${x}DeviceCanAccessPeer

        The following rules apply to ${x}DeviceCanAccessPeer queries

-       + A device/subdevice with itself - benign - return true
+       + A device/subdevice is always its own peer, i.e. it can always access itself.

 - Query remote memory access and atomic capabilities for peer-to-peer: ${x}DeviceGetP2PProperties

+       The following rules apply to ${x}DeviceCanAccessPeer queries

+       + A device/subdevice is always its own peer, i.e. it can always access itself and also do so atomically.

 - Copy data between devices over peer-to-peer fabric: ${x}CommandListAppendMemoryCopy

+Both ${x}DeviceCanAccessPeer & ${x}DeviceGetP2PProperties return the same information - do two devices have peer-to-peer access. ${x}DeviceGetP2PProperties provides more detail than ${x}DeviceCanAccessPeer, such as support for atomics, etc...

 .. |Device| image:: ../images/core_device.png?raw=true
 .. |Queue| image:: ../images/core_queue.png?raw=true